Greenhouse Cannabis Cultivation: Complete Guide to Growing Weed in a Greenhouse

 Commercial Growers

 Commercial cannabis growers cultivate on a much larger scale to supply the market with significant quantities of cannabis products.
 The ideal greenhouse size for a commercial grower will depend on the desired production volume, local regulations, and business plan.
-Here are some rough estimates:
+Many commercial operators are shifting toward high-tech greenhouse solutions that integrate automated climate control, fertigation systems, and data-driven monitoring to maintain compliance and maximize yields when growing cannabis in a greenhouse.

 1. Small Commercial Operation: A small-scale commercial operation might range from around 2,000 to 5,000 square feet.
 This could produce a moderate quantity of cannabis products for a local market.